hackclub/blot/docs/assembly/ASSEMBLY.md

 ![Screenshot 2024-06-14 at 3.13.31 PM.png](./assets/Screenshot%202024-06-14%20at%203.13.31%20PM.png)

-If the T-nut is misaligned you can center it with the allen key.
+If the T-nut is misaligned, you can center it with the allen key.

 ![Screenshot 2024-06-14 at 4.57.55 PM.png](./assets/Screenshot%202024-06-14%20at%204.57.55%20PM.png)